jonasek369/Plane-Game/README.md

 Newly added radio you can add your own songs into `data\Sound\Radio` and the cycle
 between them using CTRL + LEFT ARROW/RIGHT ARROW and change volume using CTRL + MOUSE SCROLL

+## Experimental feature
+for planes that are low health (<200hp) there are explosions to indicate fire you can turn this feature on in `data\Settings\Game.json`

 ## Itch.io page
 https://jonasek369.itch.io/airwarfare